Start Jump (PDF 111.1KB)

 Each Diocese/Association may enter two competitors in 100m, 200m, 800m, 1500m and Walk.

-Each Diocese/Association may enter two competitors in the Para Athlete 100m and Para Athlete 200m events.
+Each Diocese/Association may enter two competitors in the Multi-class event in the 100m & 200m events.

 Additional entry requests may be made by the Diocesan/Association representative to the CSNSW Sport Manager based on event results at their Diocesan/Association carnival in the current year.